kward-alt/kward-alt.github.io/index.md

 For example, Let \(\Delta T_{F}\) be the change in temperature in degrees Fahrenheit.
 The given slope is \(0.0326\) °F per year.
 The change in temperature is calculated by multiplying the slope by the number of years.\(\Delta T_{F}=\text{slope}\times T\).
 For Boulder, CO we have temperature data from 1893 to 2023 or 130 years.
 If we take the slope of 0.0326 °F and multiply it by 130 we get a total temperature change of 4.2 °F!
 Suddenly that gradual trend line looks more serious.
 It is important to keep in mind that we only have temperature data from the last 130 years.
 If we had larger data modeled back through time we would see a much sharper increase (like with global averages).

+Want to see the NCEI data used for this graph?
+You can download daily summaries for the Boulder, CO Station (USC00050848) [here](https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USC00050848/detail)

 ### Minamisanriku